vadaysakiv/vadaysakiv/README.md

 ⚖️ Engagements are strictly limited to projects that comply with Singaporean law.

-🌍 Available for projects in: India, Singapore, Japan, Korea, China, and Russia.
+🌍 Available for projects in: India, Singapore ONLY